SalimOfShadow/Kamernet-Bot/README.md

-# Kamer-bot
+# Kamernet-Bot

-**kamer-bot** is a bot designed to automatically reply to room rental insertions on Kamernet.net.
+**Kamernet-Bot** is a bot designed to automatically reply to room rental insertions on Kamernet.net.
 By using predefined parameters, the bot processes new rental listings and responds automatically if the criteria are met.

 ## Features